harness/developer-hub/release-notes/continuous-integration.md

 - You can use [Harness Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) and [Harness-managed Docker layer caching](/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching) with self-managed build infrastructures.
 These are [early access features](/release-notes/early-access) behind the feature flags `CI_ENABLE_DLC_SELF_HOSTED` and `CI_ENABLE_CACHE_INTEL_SELF_HOSTED`.
 Contact [Harness Support](mailto:support@harness.io) to enable the features.
 (CI-11953)

-- Use the new [**Test Intelligence** step](/docs/continuous-integration/use-ci/run-tests/tests-v2) for unit testing with Test Intelligen with Python, Ruby, and Java aplication.
+- Use the new [**Test Intelligence** step](/docs/continuous-integration/use-ci/run-tests/tests-v2) for unit testing with Test Intelligen with Python, Ruby, and Java aplications.
 Test Intelligence accelerates test cycles with smart selection of unit tests, executing only tests impacted by code changes without compromising quality.
-With this complete step redesign, it is now optimized for ease of use, Test Intelligence effortlessly integrates into the regular test commands — so no tweaks required from the user.
+With this complete step redesign, it is now optimized for ease of use, and Test Intelligence effortlessly integrates into the regular test commands — so no tweaks required from the user.
+These is an [early access features](/release-notes/early-access) behind the feature flag 'CIE_ENABLE_RUNTEST_V2'.

 #### Fixed issues